United States v. Flynn: FBI interview

 During the meeting, the FBI agents discussed with Flynn about his contacts with Kislyak regarding the late December 2019 United Nations Security Council resolution regarding Israeli settlements.
-According to the FBI notes, Flynn told the agents he had not tried to influence Russia's vote on the resolution; in fact, he had asked Kislyak to have Russia oppose or delay the resolution.
+According to the FBI notes, Flynn told the agents he had not tried to influence Russia's vote on the resolution; in reality, he had asked Kislyak to have Russia oppose or delay the resolution.
 The FBI agents also asked Flynn whether he had asked Kislyak to avoid escalating the diplomatic conflict, or whether he had advocated against a "tit for tat" Russian response to U.S. sanctions.
 According to FBI notes, Flynn responded: "Not really.
 I don't remember.
 It wasn't, 'Don't do anything'," even after the agents had read back to Flynn his exact statements during the Kislyak call.
 Flynn had in fact advised Kislyak that Russia should temper their response to the U.S. sanctions.

 The FBI agents also asked Flynn about the follow-up phone call between him and Kislyak on this matter; according to the FBI notes, Flynn told the agents he could not remember such a call.
 This was a false statement, according to the Mueller Report.
 While the meeting was ongoing, White House aides called for National Security Council lawyer John Eisenberg, who eventually arrived at Flynn's office as the interview was finishing.
 Flynn told Eisenberg: "I brought these guys over ...
 I don't have anything to hide."

 After the meeting, Pientka prepared an FD-302 form, a form used to summarize an FBI interview, for the discussion with Flynn.
 Strzok later modified Pientka's report and submitted his own 302 form, which became the official report on the meeting.

-Based on the results of the FBI interview, Acting Attorney General Sally Yates made an "urgent" request to meet with McGahn.
+Based on the results of the FBI interview, Acting Attorney General Sally Yates made an "urgent" request to meet with newly-appointed White House Counsel Don McGahn.
 She met with him on January 26 and again on January 27.
 She informed McGahn that Flynn was "compromised" and possibly open to blackmail by the Russians.
 Yates told McGahn that Flynn had misled Pence and other administration officials about the nature of his conversation with the Russian ambassador.
 She added that Flynn's "underlying conduct", which she could not describe due to classification, "was problematic in and of itself", saying "it was a whole lot more than one White House official lying to another."
 Former United States Secretary of Defense Robert Gates called the possibility of Flynn being blackmailed "kind of a stretch", while acknowledging that his false statement was "a problem ... that I would tell the president about".